cisco/elsy/docs/contributing.md

 ## Local Development

 Use elsy to develop elsy!
-Currently docker 1.11 is required to run blackbox-tests.
+Currently docker 1.12.x and docker-compose 1.9.x is required to fully run blackbox-tests.

 This repo exposes all of the core elsy tasks for ongoing development: